Jesse Wagstaff: Personal life

 Wagstaff is the son of Derric and Barbara, and has a sister named Naomi.
 Wagstaff and his long-time girlfriend, Stephanie, got married in Denver in 2015.
 The couple have three children.

-Wagstaff has a degree in Civil Engineering, a Masters in Business Administration and a Masters in Traffic Engineering.
+Wagstaff has a degree in Civil Engineering, a Masters in Business Administration, and a Masters in Traffic Engineering.
 In 2012 and 2013, he worked part-time at an engineering firm.
-In 2016, he started studying for a Masters in Financial Planning.
+In 2016, he started studying for a master's degree in Financial Planning.
+In October 2023, he was inducted into Curtin University's Vice-Chancellor's Elite Athlete Alumni.